CSC207-UofT/207-course-notes/12-design-patterns.md

         this.support.addPropertyChangeListener(listener);
     }

-    // This gets called when the state changes.
-(The Presenter  It delegates to a helper method, below. public void firePropertyChanged() {
+    // This gets called by the Presenter when it is done updating the ViewModel.
+(Note that this delegates to a helper method. public void firePropertyChanged() {
         this.support.firePropertyChange("state", null, this.state);
     }